Rights demonstrators arrested ahead of FIFA Congress

-PORT LOUIS, Mauritius Workers' rights demonstrators protesting against the 2022 World Cup finals being held in Qatar were arrested and detained for seven hours by police while the FIFA Congress was being held on Friday.
+PORT LOUIS, Mauritius Workers' rights demonstrators protesting against the 2022 World Cup finals being held in Qatar were arrested by police before the start of the FIFA Congress on Friday.

 The demonstration was taking place in the Mauritian capital of Port Louis about 24 km (15 miles) from the Swami Vivekananda Convention Centre where the Congress of FIFA's 209 member nations, including Qatar, was taking place.